SpEXterXD/SpEXterXD/README.md

 I am particularly interested in how speech-based models behave across different speakers and conditions, and in approaches that improve their robustness and reliability.

-I have also contributed to academic publications and book chapters in areas involving machine learning and emerging technologies.

 ---

 ## Toolkit